 And the priests' custom with the people was that when any man offered a sacrifice, the priest's servant would come with a three-pronged fleshhook in his hand while the meat was boiling.
 Then he would thrust it into the pan, or kettle, or caldron, or pot; and the priest would take for himself all that the fleshhook brought up.
 So they did in Shiloh to all the Israelites who came there.
 Also, before they burned the fat, the priest's servant would come and say to the man who sacrificed, "Give meat for roasting to the priest, for he will not take boiled meat from you, but raw."
 And if the man said to him, "They should really burn the fat first; then you may take as much as your heart desires," he would then answer him, "No, but you must give it now; and if not, I will take it by force."
 Therefore the sin of the young men was very great before the Lord, for men abhorred the offering of the Lord.

 a.
-The priests' custom with the people: With many of the sacrifices brought to the tabernacle, a portion was given to God, a portion was given to the priest, and a portion was kept by the one bringing the offering.
-According to other passages in the Old Testament, the priest was supposed to receive a portion of the breast and the shoulder.
-But now, some four hundred years after the law of Moses was given, the priestly custom had changed - they would not take the prescribed portion of the breast and shoulder, but take whatever the fork brought up out of the pot.
+The priests' custom with the people: With many of the sacrifices brought to the tabernacle, a portion was given to God, a portion was given to the priest, and a portion was kept by the one who brought the offering.
+According to other passages in the Old Testament, the priest received a portion of the breast and the shoulder.
+But now, some 400 years after the Law of Moses came, the priestly custom changed - they did not take the prescribed portion of the breast and shoulder, but took whatever the fork (fleshhook) brought up out of the pot.

 b.
-The portion that was to be given to God was always to be given first, so it was wrong to take the priest's portion before they burned the fat.
+Before they burned the fat: God's portion was always given first, so it was wrong to take the priest's portion before they burned the fat.

 i.
-The fat was thought to be the most luxurious, best part of the animal, so that was given to God.
+The fat was thought to be the most luxurious, best part of the animal, so they gave it to God.
 The idea was that God should always get the best, and God should get His portion first.
-But in their pride, the sons of Eli took their portion before they burned the fat.
+But in their pride the sons of Eli took their portion before they burned the fat.

 c.
 He will not take boiled meat from you, but raw: Why did the sons of Eli want raw meat?
-Perhaps it was so they could prepare it anyway they pleased; or more likely, it was because raw meat was easier to sell, and they would sell meat and pocket the money.
+Perhaps it was so they could prepare it anyway they pleased; or more likely, it was because raw meat was easier to sell and they sold the meat and pocketed the money.

 d.
-No, but you must give it to me now; and if not, I will take it by force: The greed of Eli's sons was so great, they did not hesitate to use violence and the threat of violence to get what they wanted.
+No, but you must give it to me now; and if not, I will take it by force: The greed of Eli's sons was so bad that they did not hesitate to use violence and the threat of violence to get what they wanted.

 e.
-For men abhorred the offering of the Lord: The greatness of the sin of Eli's sons was found in this - that they, through their greed, violence, and intimidation, made others not want to come and bring offerings to the Lord.
-It was bad enough what they themselves were doing; but the greater sin of Eli's sons was in how they hurt other people.
+For men abhorred the offering of the Lord: The greatness of the sin of Eli's sons was clear because through their greed, violence, and intimidation they made others not want to come and bring offerings to the Lord.
+It was bad enough what they themselves did; but the greater sin of Eli's sons was in how they hurt other people.

-3. (18-21) The purity and service of Samuel and his family is a contrast to the evil character of Eli's sons.
+3. (18-21) The purity and service of Samuel is a contrast to the evil character of Eli's sons.

 But Samuel ministered before the Lord, even as a child, wearing a linen ephod.
 Moreover his mother used to make him a little robe, and bring it to him year by year when she came up with her husband to offer the yearly sacrifice.
 And Eli would bless Elkanah and his wife, and say, "The Lord give you descendants from this woman for the loan that was given to the Lord."
 Then they would go to their own home.
 And the Lord visited Hannah, so that she conceived and bore three sons and two daughters.
 Meanwhile the child Samuel grew before the Lord.

 a.
 But Samuel: As bad as Eli's sons were, Samuel was different.
-Is this not why God raised up Samuel, because of the corruption of Eli's sons?
-God knew how Eli's sons were, so He guided the whole series of events that resulted in Samuel coming to serve at the tabernacle.
-If Eli's sons would not be worthy successors, then God would raise up someone else.
+We can say that this is why God raised up Samuel, because of the corruption of Eli's sons.
+God knew how bad Eli's sons were, so He guided the whole series of events that resulted in Samuel's service at the tabernacle.
+If Eli's sons were not worthy successors then God would raise up someone else.

 i.
 Ultimately, corrupt ministers do not stop - or even hinder - the work of God.
-Oh, it may look like it; but every time there are men like Eli's sons, God raises up someone like Samuel.
+It may look like it; but every time there are men like Eli's sons, God raises up someone like Samuel.
 God's work does not stop when God's ministers become corrupt.

 b.
-Wearing a linen ephod: Samuel, even as a child, distinguished himself in his service to the Lord.
-His service was exceptional enough that he was given a linen ephod, which was a priestly garment (Exodus 39:27-29).
+Wearing a linen ephod: Even as a child Samuel distinguished himself in his service to the Lord.
+His service was exceptional enough that he received a linen ephod, a priestly garment (Exodus 39:27-29).

 i.
 What did Samuel do?
 "He did small charges, as setting up lights, laying up vestments, learning music, or the like."
 (Trapp)

 c.
-Even as a child: Though a child, Samuel is serving the Lord better, and in a greater way, than the sons of Eli are.
+Even as a child: Though a child, Samuel served the Lord better and in a greater way than the sons of Eli did.
 What man looks at in the service of God is often not what the Lord looks at.

 e.
-The Lord visited Hannah: He certainly did!
-Three more sons, and two daughters!
+The Lord visited Hannah: He certainly did - three more sons, and two daughters.
 God will never be a debtor to anyone.
-Hannah could never say to the Lord, "I gave you my son, but what did you give me?" because God gave her much.
+Hannah could never say to the Lord, "I gave you my son, but what did you give me?" because God gave her much more in return.